 - Some examples of the solutions that have been used to deal with our waste streams include:

-- In Egypt, Rania Bahaa, an Environmental Specialist at Unilever Mashreq in Egypt was part of the launch team for a programme which empowers disabled employees to earn extra income by recycling waste material from Unilever’s production lines.
+- In Egypt, Rania Bahaa, an Environmental Specialist at Unilever Mashreq in Egypt was part of the launch team for a to earn extra income by recycling waste material from Unilever’s production lines.

 - A vermi-composting process first introduced in South Asia enables canteen waste and certain manufacturing food waste to be repurposed as compost.
 This is then used to grow organic vegetables for use in site canteens.